-This phase of assessment will include advancing soil probes, installation of water table observation wells, collection of building material samples and laboratory analysis of soil, groundwater, asbestos, lead-based paint, and wipe samples (for chromium analysis).
+This phase of assessment will include advancing soil probes, installation of 1-inch diameter temporary wells, collection of building material samples, and laboratory analysis of soil, groundwater, asbestos, and lead-based paint.
 Data obtained from this phase of assessment will be used to further evaluate geologic characteristics of the site, horizontal groundwater flow directions, gradients, and velocity; and evaluate soil and groundwater quality, and building materials at the site.
 These data will be used to evaluate remedial options and engineering controls that may be required during construction.
 The scope of work for subsequent phases of assessment, if any, is contingent on this phase of assessment, and therefore, cannot be determined at this time.